pradeep3sep/interviewquestion/README nextjs.md

 #### ⚠️ Notes
 - Only works in **Server Components** (like `page.js`)
 - Must be called **synchronously** at the top level of your component

-## ✅ Good for:
-- Old blog URLs moved to new structure
-- Renamed routes like `/about-us` → `/company`
-- Replacing legacy paths

 <br>
 <br>